jenkinsci/gitlab-branch-source-plugin/README.md

 		* `Everyone` - Discover MRs from Forked Projects filed by anybody.
 For security reasons you should never use this option.
 It may be used to reveal your Pipeline secrets environment variables.
 		* `Nobody` - Discover no MRs from Forked Projects at all.
 Equivalent to removing the trait altogether.

-	If `Members` or `Trusted Members` is selected, plugin will build the target branch of MRs from non/untrusted members.
+	If `Members` or `Trusted Members` is selected, then plugin will build the target branch of MRs from non/untrusted members.

 #### Additional Traits:

-These traits can be selected by clicking `Add` button in the `Behaviours` section.
+These traits can be selected by selecting `Add` in the `Behaviours` section.

-* `Skip notification` - Skip GitLab server pipeline status.
+* `Skip pipeline status notifications` - To disable notifiying GitLab server about the pipeline status.

-* `WebHook mode` - Override default hook management mode.
+* `Override hook management modes` - Override default hook management mode of web hook and system hook.

 * `Checkout over SSH` - [Not Recommended] Use this mode to checkout over SSH.
 Use `Checkout Credentials` instead.